-The AsyncEMSMDB uses asynchronous context handle, which are RPC context handles.
-Every asynchronous context handle maps to the Session Context that is associated with a session context handle.
-There is only one asynchronous context handle for a Session Context.
+The AsyncEMSMDB uses an asynchronous Global.Handle ADM element, as defined in section 3.1.1.1.
+The Global.Handle ADM element maps to the session context that is associated with a session context handle.
+There is only one asynchronous Global.Handle ADM element for a session context.

-All methods on the AsyncEMSMDB interface that use an asynchronous context handle are performed against the Session Context that is associated with the asynchronous context handle.
+All methods on the AsyncEMSMDB interface that use an asynchronous context handle are performed against the session context that is associated with the asynchronous Global.Handle ADM element (or asynchronous context handle).

-The server keeps a mapping between the asynchronous context handle and an active Session Context on the server.
-Session Context can be created and destroyed through the EMSMDB interface.
+The server keeps a mapping between the asynchronous Global.Handle ADM element and an active session context on the server.
+Session context can be created and destroyed through the EMSMDB interface.

-When the Session Context is destroyed or the client connection is lost, the asynchronous context handle becomes invalid and will be rejected if used.
+When the session context is destroyed or the client connection is lost, the asynchronous context handle becomes invalid and will be rejected if used.